Get to Know Us Better!

 Clinical History: Pt presented with a history of right sided facial pain / headache.
 Over the course of the past year she underwent treatment for migraine without relief.
 Furthermore, medication aimed at treating nasal congestion and sinus pressure(steroid sprays, antihistamines) was also provided, in addition to antibiotic therapy.
 Unfortunately, her right sided facial pain / headache persisted despite such efforts.
 Seeking further options, the patient presented to GNO Snoring and Sinus.

 Physical Exam: Clinical and physical exam revealed a component of pressure and discomfort overlying her right maxillary(cheek) and frontal sinus region.
 There was also a component of right upper dental pain as well.
 A nasal endoscopy was then performed revealing a normal left sinus drainage pathway, however, the right drainage pathway was noted to have significant swelling – preventing proper ventilation of the sinus cavities.
-An in-office CT Sinus was then performed (Picture A)revealing total blockage of the right sided maxillary/ethmoid/frontal sinus, with mucosal thickening of the sphenoid sinus as well(Picture A).
+An in-office CT Sinus was then performed (PreOp CT)revealing total blockage of the right sided maxillary/ethmoid/frontal sinus, with mucosal thickening of the sphenoid sinus as well.
 This resulted in an accurate diagnosis of right sided chronic sinusitis as the cause of her facial pain / headache.

 Treatment: The patient underwent in-office balloon sinuplasty of her right maxillary/frontal/sphenoid sinus.